Last Updated on June 16, 2023 by Tim Wells

 However, Amazon definitely has the leg up with its voice-activated controls.

 Although Alexa is pretty incredible, there are a few things she doesn’t do.
-Amazon Cube does support play and pause YouTube videos, but you cannot do much more than that.
+Amazon Cube supports playing and pausing YouTube videos, but you can’t do much more than that.

 Google Assistant does allow you to do more with YouTube controls, like asking for specific videos or genres of music.
-However it lacks overall voice commands and integration with as many devices.
+However, it lacks overall voice commands and integration with as many devices.

 You can ask broad questions on the Cube, which will display results from across multiple platforms.
 It makes watching TV, and finding shows more accessible than ever.

 Google Assistant is good for basic commands.
 However, the Amazon Fire TV Cube is the best option if you want serious voice control power.

 As premium devices, neither the Fire TV Cube nor the NVIDIA Shield is cheap.